Facebook Twitter Instagram

 Toward the end of the sermon, Jesus spoke very clearly that the day and hour of his return are unknown.
 For this reason, He demands that His followers are always prepared.
 So in that context, He warned: “Watch, watch and pray; because you do not know when the time will come” (Mark 13:33).

-The most recent Bible translations include a mark on the word “pray” in Mark 13:33, leaving: “watch ”.
+The most recent Bible translations include a mark on the word “pray” in Mark 13:33, leaving: “watch [and pray]”.
 This is because there is insufficient textual evidence that the verb “pray” was included in the original text of Mark 13:33.
 But undoubtedly the concept of prayer is present in the text.

 Watch and pray!